hcs42/heapkeeper-old/doc/heapmanip_explained.rst

 from each parentless thread, and indexing the dictionary with the heapid obtained in the previous step, branching as needed.

-The function iter_tread() is MailDB's built-in facility for traversing _threadstruct.
+The function iter_thread() is MailDB's built-in facility for traversing _threadstruct.
 It is also one of the more complicated parts of the program.